dan1el5/Inventory-Control/README.md

 # Inventory-Control
-Project I made in grade 12 comp sci that uses DrJava
+Project I made in grade 12 comp sci using java